The problem: You can’t fall asleep

 If you live in Mid Missouri, please consider contacting Aspire Counseling today either using the form on this site or by calling 573-328-2288.
 We are a counseling center in Columbia, MO that specializes in helping clients move forward from trauma, grief, anxiety and/or overwhelming stress and we would love to help you begin to bring more peace into your life!
 Please, read a little about each of our current therapists and then follow a link to anyone you’d like to learn more about.
 Because we know the importance of finding the right therapist that you “click” with, each of us have recorded a video so you get a feel for our individual personality.

 Jessica Tappana, LCSW is the founder, director and a therapist at Aspire Counseling in Columbia, MO.
 She opened Aspire Counseling in May 2017 to provide quality, evidence based mental health services to individuals in the Mid Missouri area looking for healing from trauma, grief, anxiety and overwhelming stress.
-The practice serves youth, college students & adults.
+The practice serves teens, college students & adults.
 Aspire Counseling is LGBTQ friendly and welcoming to people from all walks of life.
+We serve people from around Mid Missouri in person and offer online counseling services for anyone in the state of Missouri.
 Jessica is proud of the care that is taken at Aspire to match each client with a therapist who is uniquely suited to meet that client’s needs based on personality, training, specialty and experience.
 If you’re interested in starting counseling, you will find a safe space at Aspire Counseling.
 Healing Starts Here.